Cleaning Your Porsche Boxster Drains

 If you normally park your car outside you run a high risk of having your drains become clogged and thus flooding the interior of your car.

-When your drains (1 and 2 from figure 1 above) become clogged, all water collected in the area of your convertible area (under the clam shell) will reroute to the interior of your cabin.
+When your drains (1 and 2 from Figure 1 above) become clogged, all water collected in the area of your convertible area (under the clam shell) will reroute to the interior of your cabin.

 Failure to clean your drains can result in a wet immobilizer (CLU) under the left cabin seat, which will cost up to $3600 USD to repair.